top of page

 JRC staff member wearing a GED remote control.

-Photo credit: Charles Krupa AP
+Photo credit: Charles Krupa Associated Press

 In March 2024, the Food and Drug Administration (FDA) announced that it would be attempting to ban the Graduated Electronic Decelerator, the device that is used to shock disabled students at the Judge Rotenberg Center in Massachusetts, for a second time (1).
 The agency has gathered more evidence, considering clinical and scientific data, input from patients who have been subjected to Electrical Stimulation Devices (ESDs), parents of patients, disability rights groups, and experts in the field and state agencies, as well as comments from the previous ban proposal and input from FDA advisory panels (1).
 The FDA’s proposal to ban ESDs will be open for comment until May 28, 2024.